 This is how we started to develop the Frisia Coast Trail.
 We are adding all the fun stuff we learned over time and frame it into tracks and hikes that wander through a beautiful landscape.

 The name of the trail was clear from the start: The Frisia Coast Trail, or as hikers love to do, the FCT.
-And already it got a nickname.
+Already it got a nickname too.
 Since its a trail through the grass- and marshlands of cows and milk, its nicknamed the ‘Milky Way’.
 Furthermore, it was non other than Charlemagne who said that the Milky Way started at the Wadden Sea and ended at Santiago de Compostela in Spain, illuminating the most famous pilgrimage.

 Outlining the trail